ngocjohn/vehicle-status-card/README.md

 ### Key Features

-- **Image Upload**: You can upload images directly or link to external image URLs.
+- **Image Upload & Linking**: You can upload images directly from your device or link to external image URLs (e.g., snapshots, maps, rendered dashboards).
-- **Slideshow**: The images can automatically cycle through at set intervals, offering a dynamic visual experience.
+- **Slideshow**: The images cycle through automatically at defined intervals, offering a dynamic visual display.
-- **Customization**: Control the dimensions of the images, the transition effects between slides, and various other options to customize the slideshow to your liking.
+- **Customization**: Fine-tune the appearance with options like max width/height, transition speed, slideshow effects, and more.
+- **Editor Preview**: When adding images in the UI editor, a live preview of each image is shown—helping you see exactly how your card will look.
+- **Drag-and-Drop Reordering**: Easily rearrange the order of your images directly in the editor using drag-and-drop.
+No need to manually adjust the configuration.

 ### New Swiper Configuration Options